oVirt/ovirt-site/source/feature/instance-types.html.md

     -   is not stateless
 *   **Optimized for Desktop**:
     -   has soundcard
-    -   the image is used
+    -   the image is used (thin allocation)
     -   is stateless

 This are only the default values which will be present in the GUI - the user can change them.